PrekshaNema25/StructuredData_To_Descriptions/README.md

     To tweak the hyperparameters for the above models please do the required changes in train.sh.

+    The best hyperparameter setting for "german" and "french" dataset has been mentioned in the comments in train.sh

  ## Various Proposed Models: Inference
      Make sure that the current working directory is code/